27 June 2019Back to Blog

 While the bold “Ad” label does stand out, there is a case for the green text making it more obvious that it’s an ad, but we shall see how this plays out.

 The organic listings will also be getting a refresh with the introduction of the favicon.
 Anchoring the text in a listing will now be the website’s branded favicon next to the site name and breadcrumbs in black.
 You’ll need to add a favicon using this guide if you haven’t already.
 This update will provide users with a clear understanding of each listing, its source and what they can expect to see by clicking the link.

 While these changes may seem small, these updates set the tone for Google’s future and the types of content we can expect to see in search results in the years to come.

 The “full coverage” feature by Google was announced last year.
-The feature appears under the Google News results where breaking stories that are being covered by multiple publications are displayed, with the “full coverage” button taking you to all the relevant listings.
-This same function will soon be made available in the search results pages.
+The feature appears under the Google News results where breaking stories covered by multiple publications are displayed, with the “full coverage” button taking you to all the relevant listings.
+This same function will soon be made available on the search results pages.

 While Google rolls out these changes, advertisers and SEO experts should keep an eye on any impact this might have on mobile Google search traffic.
 For more insight on this topic get in touch with us!